Formica rufa: Kin behaviour

+Ants recognise their nestmates through chemical signals.
+Failure to recognise each other causes the integrity of the colony to decay.
 Wood ants have shown aggressive behaviour toward their own species in certain situations.
 Intraspecific competition usually occurs early in the spring between workers of competing nests.
-This aggression may be linked to the protection of maintaining territory and trail.
-By observing skirmishes and trail formation of wood ants, the territory surrounding each nest differs between seasons.
-Permanent foraging trails are reinforced each season, and if an ant from an alien species crossed it, hostile activity occurs.
+This aggression may be linked to the protection of territory and trails.
+Based on skirmishes and trail formation of wood ants, the territory surrounding each nest differs between seasons.
+Permanent foraging trails are reinforced each season, and, if an ant from an alien species crossed it, hostile activity occurs.
 Most likely, the territory changes based on foraging patterns are influenced by seasonal changes.

-Ants recognise their nestmates through chemical signals.
-Failure to recognise each other causes the integrity of the colony to decay.
 Accumulation of heavy metals in the environment also alters aggression levels.
-This could be due to a variety of factors such as changes in physiological effect or changes in resource levels.
+This could be due to a variety of factors, such as changes in physiological effect or changes in resource levels.
 The ants in these territories tend to be less productive and efficient.
 Increased resource competition would be expected to increase level of aggression, but this is not the case.

 Raiding

-Wood ants, particularly those in the Formica species, perform organised and planned attacks on other ant colonies or insects.
+Wood ants, particularly those in the Formica species, perform organised and planned attacks on colonies of other ants and other insects.
 These planned attacks are motivated by territory expansion, resource acquisition, and brood capture.
-Raids are performed at certain times of the year, when resources may need restocking, and during the day when ants are most active.
+Raids are performed at certain times of the year, when resources may need restocking, and during the day, when ants are most active.
 Organised and cooperative strategies for raiding are more specific tactics used by the F. polyctena species.
 However, raiding is still an integral behaviour of the F. rufa group.
 Scouts will investigate neighbouring nests to raid, marking their targets using pheromones.
-Wood ants are also capable of counterattack/defending retaliation.
+Wood ants are also capable of counterattack and defensive retaliation.
 Strong defensive measures include guarding entrances to tunnels and having routine patrols of the areas to watch neighbouring nests.
 Some wood ant species, such as F. sanguinea, will raid brood, which is then integrated into their colony as workers.
 This behaviour enables the colony to bolster its workforce without expending energy on raising its brood.
 The captured brood matures and functions within the raiding colony, helping with foraging and nest maintenance tasks.

 Raiding has significant evolutionary and ecological implications.
 This behaviour can establish dominance hierarchies among colonies and influence the structure of ant communities.
-Raiding also contributes to the success of dominant species by providing access to resources that might otherwise be difficult to obtain.
+Raiding also contributes to the success of dominant species, by providing access to resources that might otherwise be difficult to obtain.
 This behaviour also reflects the ants’ ability to adapt their foraging strategies to varying environmental conditions.
 Wood ants can also alter the distribution of resources in the ecosystem by dominating key food sources.